trycmateusz/trycmateusz/README.md

 You can verify it by checking my apps:<br>
 [Xploric](https://xploric.vercel.app) and [Cosweats](https://cosweats.vercel.app).<br>
 You can find their respective repo's with proper descriptions down below.<br>
-At the moment I focus on Nuxt and building web applications with it, but I don't see any problem adapting to other technologies.
+At the moment I focus on Nuxt and building web applications with it,<br>
+but I don't see any problem adapting to other technologies.<br>
 And even though I like the enviroment that I work in , I plan to study Java to start my learning backend journey.<br>
 Here is the list of the things I've learned so far : )<br>